npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_budgeting_expenses.md

 ## To select a budget month:

-The budget spreadsheet contains a section for each of the twelve months.
-YNAB automatically highlights current and future months, while previous months appear dimmed.
+A budget spreadsheet contains a section for each of the twelve months.
+YNAB highlights current and future months, while previous months appear dimmed.

 Select the appropriate month from the navigation string at the top of the budget spreadsheet.
-Or use the navigation buttons next to the navigation string.
+Or use the left and right navigation buttons next to the navigation string.

 {% include inline_image.html file="NavButtons.png" alt="Navigation string" %}